Hypoglycemia is a condition where the blood level of glucose drops to below normal.

-The extent of hypoglycemia may be worsened by an overdose of anti-diabetes medication, vigorous exercise which depletes the body of sugar, excess alcohol intake or missed meals or snacks.
-Most diabetic patients have become used to recognizing the symptoms of low blood sugar which typically include tremors, sweating, palpitations, anxiety and restlessness.
-Some diabetics however, do not experience any symptoms of hypoglycemia at all, called hypoglycemia unawareness.
+The extent of hypoglycemia may be worsened by an overdose of anti-diabetes medication, vigorous exercise which depletes the body of sugar, excess alcohol intake, or missed meals and/or snacks.
+Most diabetic patients have become accustomed to recognizing the symptoms of low blood sugar which typically include tremors, sweating, palpitations, anxiety, and restlessness.
+Some diabetics, however, do not experience any symptoms of hypoglycemia at all, called hypoglycemia unawareness.

 Some experts suggest that animals such as dogs can help detect hypoglycemia in patients.
 Researchers say that owing to their acute sense of smell, dogs may be able to detect changes in the composition of their owner’s sweat that occur when they are becoming hypoglycemic.
 Another theory is that visual cues such as the owner looking disorientated or trembling may alert the dog.

 Previous research has shown that dogs owned by individuals with diabetes exhibit behavioral changes in response to their owner’s blood sugar falling to below normal levels.
-Examples of these behaviours include nudging and licking their owner, especially around the mouth, and whining, barking or howling.
+Examples of these behaviors include nudging and licking their owner, especially around the mouth, and whining, barking, or howling.

-It is not yet clear exactly how these dogs are able to sense the changes in their owners before an episode of hypoglycemia occurs but researchers believe the dogs react to scents that are created when chemical changes occur in the body as a result of glucose imbalance.
+It is not yet clear exactly how these dogs are able to sense the changes in their owners before an episode of hypoglycemia occurs; however, researchers believe that the dogs react to scents that are created when chemical changes occur in the body as a result of a glucose imbalance.

 Currently, in the United States, only a few centers exist for training assistance dogs to help diabetics.
 The training is time-consuming and costly, meaning only a minimal number of dogs are available to be paired with an owner.